-Intimate partner violence occurs when one person attempts to physically and psychologically dominate their partner by using threats, gestures, emotional and/or physical abuse.
-Violence in relationships usually escalates from threats and emotional abuse to physical violence.
-Intimate partner violence affects people of all gender identities and sexualities along the spectrum.
+Intimate partner violence or relationship violence occurs when one person in a relationship attempts to physically and psychologically dominate their partner by using threats, gestures, emotional and physical abuse.
+Violence in relationships usually escalates from threats and emotional abuse to physical violence and even murder.
+Intimate partner violence occurs in heterosexual, gay, lesbian, bisexual and transgender relationships.
+People of all gender identities are affected by intimate partner violence, although women are victimized more than men.
+The chart on the next page details behaviors common to relationships at risk of physical or emotional violence.